Squarespace vs. Wix

 There are tons of sophisticated website design features in Wix, including Parallax scroll effects, media galleries, fade-in and zoom-in animations, video backgrounds, almost limitless font options etc.

-The system has recently offered another advanced web design solution that primarily targets agencies – Wix Studio.
+Wix is also known for its Wix Velo that allows using your programming skills when working on project creation.
+Additionally, the system offers another advanced web design solution that primarily targets agencies – Wix Studio.
 It offers bespoke design services, opportunity to cooperate with proficient web developers to get large-scale professional projects, advanced customization and branding solutions.
 Wix Studio is ideal for those who need a more hands-on, professional approach, whether due to lack of time, design skills or project complexity.

 So, in terms of designing, Squarespace trumps Wix, provided that the user has some tech knowledge.